Even if you don’t love cold weather, it’s hard to resist the magic of winter in Japan, the coziest time of year (with delightfully few tourists).

 How cold is Japan in winter?
 Well, let’s be honest.
 The weather in most parts of Japan in winter is cold – this much is true.
 But if you enjoy the art of coziness, you will love the feel of winter here.

-When Is Winter in Japan?
+When are the Winter Months in Japan?

 Winter in Japan generally lasts from early to mid-December until the middle of March, but the duration and intensity vary by geography.